Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vitamin K2 plays an important role in bone structure and height development in children (Photo: Getty).

-Vitamin K2 helps activate vitamin K-dependent proteins, especially osteocalcin and matrix Gla protein (MGP).
-Osteocalcin helps bind calcium to bones, while MGP prevents calcium from being deposited in soft tissues such as blood vessel walls.
+Vitamin K2 helps activate vitamin K-dependent proteins, particularly osteocalcin and matrix GLA protein (MGP).
+Osteocalcin helps bind calcium to bone, while MGP prevents calcium deposition in soft tissues such as blood vessel walls.

-Because of this dual role, vitamin K2 is seen as an intermediary factor that ensures calcium is “taken to the right place” – that is, into the bones and out of unwanted tissues.
+Thanks to this dual role, vitamin K2 is considered an intermediary that ensures calcium is "delivered to the right place"—that is, into the bones and away from unwanted tissues.

-Vitamin K2 is found in some animal products and fermented foods, such as some cheeses, milk, egg yolks, animal liver, red meat...
+Vitamin K2 is found in some animal products and fermented foods, such as certain types of cheese, milk, egg yolks, animal liver, red meat, etc.

-The Vietnam Institute of Applied Medicine also warned that vitamin D deficiency in children in Vietnam is still common, and has had a negative impact on children's height development .
-A 2022 study in Southeast Asian countries (including Vietnam) showed that more than 50% of infants are vitamin D deficient.
+The Vietnam Institute of Applied Medicine also warns that vitamin D deficiency in children in Vietnam remains common and is negatively impacting children's height development .
+A 2022 study in Southeast Asian countries (including Vietnam) showed that more than 50% of infants were deficient in vitamin D.

 Comment (0)